KangJiaju/KangJiaju.github.io/publications.md

 - [A method of traffic travel mode projection based on mobile phone signalling data](https://www.researchgate.net/publication/366262179_Composition_Analysis_and_Identification_of_ancient_glass_products)<br>
 · Patent code: CN202210756759.7<br>
 · Authors: Hui Zhang; Zexuan Hua; Qingde Kong; Shihao Li; **Jiaju Kang**; Xinyue Ren; Yanjun Liu; Zihan Yu.<br>
-· Abstract: This invention discloses a method for estimating transportation modes based on mobile signaling data, which pertains to the field of mobile traffic communication technology.
-It primarily relies on spatiotemporal information from mobile signaling data to determine the origin and destination points of transportation trips.
-Subsequently, it proposes evaluation criteria such as average speed, speed variance, 85th percentile speed, dwell time per kilometer, and dwell point spacing.
-Finally, it utilizes clustering algorithms to group similar trips based on their features, assigns transportation categories, and determines the thresholds for the evaluation criteria.
-In this study, mobile signaling data from multi-mode trips was collected using the AdaBase station road testing tool for testing purposes.
-The research demonstrates that this model achieves an accuracy rate of up to 95.45%.
-This research can provide technical support for multi-mode transportation planning and control, offering valuable guidance for optimizing multi-mode transportation facilities and passenger flow management.

 ---